gdiaz384/py3stringReplace/README.md

 - Some character encodings cannot be converted to other encodings.
 When such errors occur, use the following error handling options:
     - [docs.python.org/3.4/library/codecs.html#error-handlers](//docs.python.org/3.4/library/codecs.html#error-handlers), and [More Examples](//www.w3schools.com/python/ref_string_encode.asp).
     - The default error handler for input files is `strict` which means 'crash the program if the encoding specified does not match the file perfectly'.
     - The default error handler for the output file is `namereplace` and it requires Python 3.5+.
-For Python <=3.4, the default is `backslashreplace`
+For Python <=3.4, the default is `backslashreplace`.
         - These obnoxious error handlers were chosen to make it obvious that there were conversion errors but also not crash catastrophically and to make it easy to do ctrl+f replacements to fix any problems.
         - If there are more than one or two such errors per file, then the chosen source file encodings are probably incorrect.
 - If the `chardet` library is available (Python 3.7+), it can be used to try to detect the character encoding of files via heuristics, but that is obviously very error prone.
     - To make it available: `pip install chardet`
     - The following library that actually implements chardet must also be present: `resources/dealWithEncoding.py`
+    - If both of the above are available, the encoding of files will be detected via heuristics if not otherwise specified.
     - If both of the above are not available, then everything will be assumed to be `utf-8` if not otherwise specified.

 ## Advanced Usage Guide: